When the Bible

 denying the only Lord God, and our Lord Jesus Christ.

-its various forms that had been established in the Roman
+in its various forms that had been established in

-empire that persecution should cease.
-Bishops were given
+forth throughout the empire that persecution should cease.

 honors.
 The church began to receive worldly recognition and